OCA/account-invoicing/account_invoice_zero_autopay/README.rst

 This module takes the latter approach and will directly set the invoice as paid once it is opened.

+One possible use case is that users create sales orders with price 0 to deliver free products (gifts, faulty products replenishment...), and always stay undone due to this.

 This module was named 'account_invoice_zero' before v8

 Bug Tracker